-If the bride loves a workout, then why not arrange a personal fitness class with British Military Fitness?
+If the bride loves a workout, then why not arrange a personal fitness class with Be Military Fit?
 Putting you through your paces with a gruelling bootcamp session, not only will this activity raise morale among the group but it will reward you extra wine points when the evening celebrations kick off.

 4. Museum treasure hunt

 Personalised treasure hunts from THATMuse take place at the British Museum in London or the Louvre in Paris.
 The fun-filled hunts bring a healthy dose of competitive energy to any party plans as revellers explore the museum and photograph themselves with the treasures from their clue list.
 The hunts also reward silliness as participants are encouraged to perform amusing poses and answer embarrasing questions about the bride or groom.
 Treasure hunters can book the ‘Love Hunt’ or the 'Lady Hunt', which are both filled with curious artefacts and amorous tales (of varying degrees of naughtiness).